Stay updated on our activities

 Fee

-The fee includes documentation, refreshments, lunches, a dinner and walking tour of Madrid.
+The fee includes documentation, refreshments, lunches, a dinner, and a walking tour of Madrid.
 Accommodation and travel costs are at the expense of the participants or their administration.

 Discounts